Louis Stokes Alliance for Minority Participation

 Students in the program have access to stipends in fall and spring semesters and for summer courses, as well as mentoring, tutoring, internships, summer research experiences, a summer bridge program for incoming freshmen and an annual symposium to present their research and projects.
 Mason and other alliance colleges and universities are working to double the number of minorities, including African American, Hispanic, Native Americans and Pacific Islanders who graduate with degrees in the STEM fields.

-The alliance, which is funded until August of 2017 by the National Science Foundation, is named after Louis Stokes who was the first African American congressman from Ohio and co-founder of the Congressional Black Caucus.
+The alliance, which is funded until fall 2022, by the National Science Foundation, is named after Louis Stokes who was the first African American congressman from Ohio and co-founder of the Congressional Black Caucus.

 In March of 2015, Mason hosted the annual symposium featuring speakers from Purdue University, Northrop Grumman, the National Institutes of Health, Deloitte Consulting, and the U.S. Geological Survey, as well as faculty from Volgenau and other universities in the alliance.